julzaza/wildwitchherbs/_posts/2026-01-20-balkan-witch-trials.md

 - Protect
 - Kill quietly

-In the Balkans, a healer and a killer could be the same person—depending on who was telling the story.
+In the Balkans, a healer and a killer could be the same person—depending on who survived to tell the story.

 This dual nature of plants is still visible in traditional practice—see **[Witchy Herbs for Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)** for the surviving “safe” side of this knowledge.